New York Rangers: Rebuilding (2016–2020)

 On July 18, 2016, the Rangers traded Derick Brassard and a 2018 seventh-round draft pick in exchange for Mika Zibanejad and a 2018 second-round draft pick.
-The team also signed Michael Grabner to a two-year deal and the much-anticipated college sensation Jimmy Vesey to a two-year entry-level contract.
+The team also signed Michael Grabner to a two-year deal and Jimmy Vesey to a two-year entry-level contract.
 The Rangers finished 2016–17 in fourth place in the Metropolitan Division with 102 points.
 In the first round of the 2017 Stanley Cup playoffs, they won their series with the Montreal Canadiens in six games.
 They lost in the second round to the Ottawa Senators in six games.

 On June 14, 2017, the Rangers announced a buyout of Dan Girardi's contract.
 Just over a week later, the Rangers traded Derek Stepan and Antti Raanta to the Arizona Coyotes in exchange for a first-round draft pick (seventh overall) and former first-round pick Tony DeAngelo.
 Rangers' management also signed top free agent defenseman Kevin Shattenkirk to a four-year deal.
-However, injuries sidelined Shattenkirk, Kreider, and Zibanejad, and the Rangers struggled to compete.
-By February 8, 2018, the team had a 25–24–5 record, leading the front office to issue a letter to fans announcing the Rangers would be committing to a rebuild and may "lose some familiar faces" in the process.
+By February 8, 2018, the team had a 25–24–5 record, leading the front office to issue a social media post to fans announcing the Rangers would be committing to a rebuild and may "lose some familiar faces" in the process.
 Rick Nash was traded the day before the 2018 NHL trade deadline to the Bruins for a 2018 first-round pick, a 2019 seventh-round pick, Matt Beleskey, Ryan Spooner and Ryan Lindgren.
 The following day, the Rangers traded captain Ryan McDonagh and J. T. Miller to the Tampa Bay Lightning for picks and prospects.
-With the team missing the playoffs for the first time since 2010, finishing under .500 for the first time since 2004, and placing last in the Metropolitan Division, head coach Vigneault was fired at the conclusion of the season.
+With the team missing the playoffs for the first time since 2010 and placing last in the Metropolitan Division, head coach Vigneault was fired at the conclusion of the season.